-- Unless the elderly have diseases such as osteoporosis with kyphosis, they walk upright with no forward lean.
+- Unless older patients have diseases such as osteoporosis with kyphosis, they walk upright with no forward lean.

-- Elderly people also walk with about a 5° greater 'toe out', possibly due to a loss of hip internal rotation or in a subconscious strategy to increase stability.
+- Older people also walk with about a 5° greater 'toe out', possibly due to a loss of hip internal rotation or in a subconscious strategy to increase stability.